 According to the Belgian Companies Code, at least one third of the directors have to be women.
-As a newly listed company having securities admitted to trade on Euronext Brussels on 11 October 2016, AB InBev needed to comply with this gender diversity requirement as from 1 January 2022.
-The company, however, has already been compliant with this gender diversity requirement since April 2019, with five women currently on the Board (out of a total of 15 Board members).
+The company complies with this requirement, with five women currently on the Board (out of a total of 15 Board members).
 AB InBev will continue its efforts towards fostering gender diversity on its Board in the coming years.